mediaexplorer74/Delivery/README.md

 # Delivery
-My fok of simple Delivery game...
+My fork of simple Delivery game... =)

 My main goal is/was: explore this brave sample & plan to adaptation for UWP / W10M... :)